CloudLabsAI-Azure/Azure-Well-Architected-Framework/02-Exercise-2-Operational-Excellence.md

 Once a process is automated, training and maintenance can be greatly reduced or eliminated.
 This frees engineers to spend less time on manual processes and more time on automating business solutions.

-Thre differenet types of automation includes:
+Thre different types of automation includes:

 #### 1. Infrastructure deployment: